RaedAlyan/Selenium-Examples/README.md

-# Selenium-Examples
+# Selenium Examples

-This repo contains different examples that are implemented using Selenium
+This repo contains different examples that are implemented using Selenium.